ApexRMS/lucasbuilder/docs/getting_started.md

 ## **Step 3: Review the model inputs and outputs**
 The contents of the template library are now displayed in the *Explorer*.
 Model inputs in SyncroSim are organized into *Scenarios*, where each scenario consists of a suite of values, one for each of the model's required inputs.

-Because you chose the **CBM-CFS3 CONUS** template when you created your library, it already contains four folders:
+Because you chose the **LUCAS Builder - CONUS** template when you created your library, it already contains four folders:
 * 1 - Predefined Inputs
 * 2 - User Defined Inputs
 * 3 - Run Setup